 - Technical SEO steps: mobile-first testing, website speed, working with navigation menu and URLs, fixing duplicate content, and adding structured data.

-- High-quality link-building strategies: outreach, adding in business directories, citations, and links from forums.
+- High-quality link-building strategies for Shopify store: outreach, adding in business directories, citations, and links from forums.

 - Local SEO options: setting up Google My Business and listing in other popular directories, working on the Contact Us page, and adjusting your Shopify store to specific states and states (if needed).